Skip to content

 That takes time.
 Time costs money.
 Money we did not have.

 Five years without a real salary.
 I withdrew what I could, but it was not enough to live a normal life.
 I was around thirty.
 Wanted to start a family.
 Wanted to be able to support children.
-The money was not there.
+The money was not there, and the gap between what the business needed (more time) and what life needed (any income) kept widening.

 Eventually I faced a binary choice.
 Option one: kick-start the commercial side.
 Option two: get a paying job and move on.

 It became option two.
-The decision was financial.
-Not emotional.
+The decision was financial, not emotional.
 I felt no grief about leaving.
 I felt relief.
 My colleague Erik felt the same.
-The new CEO could support himself in parallel.
-It was a better fit.
+The new CEO could support himself in parallel from other income, which made him a better fit for a company that still needed to be carried for a few more years.

 That sunk cost is a thinking trap.
 Five years of work makes it tempting to continue just because you have already invested so much.
 That would have been the worst decision.
-The best was to recognize that the timing was wrong and act on it.
+The best one was to recognize that the timing was wrong and act on it, while the option of acting still existed.